finmoorhouse/hti/src/pages/amplify-grantees.md

 ### Trevor Martin

 Trevor Martin will produce a **video introduction to forecasting**, aimed at becoming a comprehensive overview of forecasting principles and tools to help newcomers get up to speed quickly.
 Trevor has consistently ranked in the top 5 users by points on [Metaculus](https://www.metaculus.com/).

-### James Ozden and Amy Odene

-[James Ozden](https://jamesozden.com/) and [Amy Odene](https://www.linkedin.com/in/amy-odene-29901414b/) are starting a podcast focused on **effective animal advocacy**.
-We hope that the show will further promote effective, evidence-based methods in animal advocacy, as well as directly advocate for important changes.

-### Leah Pierson and Sophie Gibert

-[Leah Pierson](https://www.leahpierson.com/) and [Sophie Gibert](https://www.sophiegibert.com/) are PhD students in global health and philosophy respectively.
-They are starting a podcast called BioUnethical where they **interview bioethicists** about standards, rules, and norms in medicine and public health.

 ### Nathan Barnard